 relaxation a few minutes a day can really help with mental wellbeing, Mind

 provides 8 relaxation tips for your mental health – although produced

 before Covid-19, a lot of them are still relevant!

 At CareLineLive, we work closely with our home care agency customers and their carers.

 Plus, we hugely appreciate the work that our customers and their carers do, that’s why last year we launched our Star Carer of the Month Award.
 Every month we recognise one of our customer’s carers who has gone above and beyond with a personalised trophy and a Love2Shop voucher.
 It is a small way of showing our appreciation.

-Stay safe and well and we hope the above has provided you with some useful tips!
+well and we hope the above has provided you with some useful tips!